 Boy, did I somehow erase any memory of how wrong that was.

-I previously had help from a bunch of my other lab colleagues, some of whom are much more into CS and Git-related stuff than I am.
-But I severely underestimated how much I would retain from that experience (it’s been, to be fair, more than 3 years since my last commit to the old website, and six since we initially set it up).
-And now, I was on my own, having to solve everything with only a google search by my side.
+I had collaborated with a bunch of my other lab colleagues on that project (some of whom, importantly, are much more into CS and Git-related stuff than I am), and I severely overestimated how much I would retain from it.[1]It’s been, to be fair, more than 3 years since my last commit to the old website, and six since we initially set it up And now, I was on my own, having to solve everything with only a google search by my side.

-I’d decided this was the best option though, so it was time to push forward.
+I’d already committed to this as the best option I knew of, though, so it was time to push forward.

 The Good